The Best and Easiest Way to Boost Your Health with Healthier Alternatives To Your Favorite Foods

 13. Lettuce Wrap for Bun or Tortillas

 Hamburger buns and tortillas are empty calories made from refined white flour or corn.
-Sturdy lettuce can be used in the place of a tortilla or hamburger bun and has considerably fewer calories, as well as lots of nutrition value.
+Sturdy lettuce, like romaine lettuce, can be used in the place of a tortilla or nutrient-void white bread and has considerably fewer calories, as well as lots of nutritional value.

 14. Fresh Fruit for Dried Fruit

-Dried fruit is much easier to over-consume and most of the time has added sugar.
-Instead grabs fresh fruit that is full of water and can help you stay hydrated, plus has no added sugar.
+Dried fruit is much easier to over-consume and, most of the time, has added sugar.
+Instead, grab your favorite fruits that are full of water and can help you stay hydrated, plus has no added sugar.

 15. Popcorn for Chips

-Both are high on carbs but if you’re really craving that salty snack, 3 cups of popcorn vs 9 chips have the same amount of calories, 100.
+Both are high on carbs, but if you’re really craving that salty snack, 3 cups of plain popcorn vs 9 chips have the same amount of calories, 100.
+You could also try veggie or kale chips as other healthy swaps.

 16. Pasture-Raised Eggs for Conventional Eggs

-No matter what type of eggs you eat, they are not bad for you.
-But if you’re going to make yourself some eggs, why not get ones that are most nutritious?
-Pasture-raised eggs have significantly more omega 3s and carotenoids that are indicated by the darker color of the yolks.
+No matter what type of whole eggs you eat, they are not bad for you.
+But if you’re going to make yourself some eggs, why not get the ones that are filled with the most valuable nutrients?
+Pasture-raised whole eggs have significantly more omega 3s and carotenoids, which are indicated by the darker color of the yolks.

 17. Nutritional Yeast for Processed Cheeses

-All processed cheese contains more unhealthy oils, emulsifiers, and sugars that you probably would think.
-Nutritional Yeast is a great alternative because it tastes just like cheese, especially when mixed in with things and has tons of proteins, fiber, and B vitamins.
+All processed cheese contains more unhealthy oils, emulsifiers, and sugars than you probably would think.
+Nutritional Yeast is a great alternative because it tastes just like cheese, especially when mixed in with things like taco seasoning and has tons of proteins, fiber, and B vitamins.

 18. Gluten-Free Organic Tamari for Soy Sauce